bijenmanandhar/exceldashboard/README.md

 # exceldashboard
-This repo contains an excel file.
-It shows a sample of sales dashboard that I created using a sales dataset.
+This repo contains two excel files.

+"Sample Excel Dashboard Project 1" is simpler and quick version of creating dashboard.

+"Sample Excel Dashboard Project 2" is a bit complex but more attractive to portray the data.